barais/SEISummerSchool/3.ThingML_Basics/README.md

 #### Generating to Java, Building and running with Maven

+Select the target "Plain Java" platform in the "HEADS / ThingML" context menu

 The Java code generator produces a standard Maven project.
 To compile and execute the generated code all you you need to have a JDK and [Maven](http://maven.apache.org/) installed.

-To compile and execute, go to the generated directory and run:
+To compile and execute, go to the generated directory

+	cd /opt/headside/workspace/NAMEOFPROJECT/thingml-gen/java

+and run:

-	mvn clean package exec:java -Dexec.mainClass=org.thingml.generated.Main
+	mvn clean package exec:java -Dexec.mainClass=eu.heads.Main

 You may also open the generated project in your favorite IDE.
 Netbeans and IntelliJ work great with Maven projects.
 Eclipse typically requires some additional plugins but can also work.